Bicycle Accident Lawyer | Kansas City

 - Accessing video surveillance footage of the crash site

 - Gathering medical records and bills

 - Consulting with medical experts regarding the long-term impact of your injuries

 Maximum Damages for Serious Injuries

-Even with a helmet and padded clothing, cyclists suffer severe injuries from the collision with the car and the secondary impact with the pavement.
+Even with a helmet cyclists may suffer severe injuries from the collision with a car and the secondary impact with the pavement.
 We have represented clients with catastrophic injuries such as head injury, spinal cord injury, broken bones, facial injuries, and other lasting harm.
 We have also handled wrongful death lawsuits when children or adults died from their bike crash injuries.

-We have every serious injury case reviewed by our physician and nurse consultants to gauge how bad the injuries are and what needs the client and family may have in the future.
+We have every serious injury case reviewed by our physician and nurse consultants to gauge the severity of our clients’ injuries and what needs the client and family may have in the future.
 We can bring in other experts to justify our claim for medical care, personal care, lost income, and pain and suffering.